 Prebriefing

-The term Prebriefing is found extensively in healthcare simulation literature as a component of high fidelity simulation debriefing but its exact meaning varies.
-The Healthcare Simulation Dictionary from the Society for Simulation in Healthcare suggests three different definitions for the term “Pre briefing” along with another two definitions under the term “Brief (Briefing)” and yet another two under the term “Orientation”.
+Prebriefing, aka Pre-briefing, is found extensively in healthcare simulation literature as a component of high fidelity simulation debriefing but with an exact meaning that varies.
+The Healthcare Simulation Dictionary from the Society for Simulation in Healthcare suggests three different definitions for the term “Pre-briefing” along with another two definitions under the term “Brief (Briefing)” and yet another two under the term “Orientation”.
 The International Nursing Association for Clinical Simulation and Learning showcases pre-briefing in their Facilitation Standard of Best Practice.
 Usually such briefings take place inside a Sim Lab of a Simulation Center.
-A free pre briefing template check list template is provided below!
+A free pre briefing template checklist template is also provided below!

 INACSL Standard of Best Practice: Facilitation Prebriefing References

-• Facilitation methods before the simulation-based experience include preparatory activities and a prebriefing to prepare participants for the simulation-based experience.
+• Facilitation methods before the healthcare simulation-based experience include preparatory activities and a prebriefing to prepare participants for the healthcare simulation-based experience.

-• Hold a prebriefing at a designated time before the simulation-based experience in which the amount of time may vary depending on the modality and complexity of the simulation-based experience.
+• Hold a pre briefing at a designated time before the healthcare simulation-based experience in which the amount of time may vary depending on the modality and complexity of the healthcare simulation-based experience.
 Minimally, the prebriefing should include:

-• Discussing the detail and expectations of the simulation-based experience.
-The level of detail revealed depends on the purpose, goal, and/or objectives of the simulation-based experience.
+• Discussion of the detail and expectations of the healthcare simulation-based experience.
+The level of detail revealed depends on the purpose, goal, and/or objectives of the healthcare simulation-based experience.

-• Providing participants necessary background information about the simulation-based experience. ○An orientation of participants to the simulation environment, modality for delivery of the simulation, manikins, and the equipment that can be used or not used.
+• An orientation of participants to the clinical simulation environment, modality for delivery of the clinical simulation, manikins, and the equipment that can be used or not used in the scenario.

-• Providing clear descriptions of assigned roles for the scenario, whether as a direct care provider, as an observer, or as other assigned role characters.
+• Provide clear descriptions of assigned roles for the scenario, whether as a direct care provider, as an observer, or as other assigned role characters.

-• Discussing the process to contact others (as needed) during the simulation, and if appropriate, ways to seek further information.
+• Discuss the process for participants to contact others (as needed) in the healthcare simulation, and if appropriate, ways to seek further information.

-• As appropriate, providing time for participants to prepare before the start of the simulation experience.
+• As appropriate, provide time for participants to prepare before the start of the healthcare simulation experience.

 Download the Printable Infographic and Learn more about the INACSL Standard for Facilitation here.

-HealthySimulation.com is dedicated to providing the latest prebriefing news and simulation in healthcare resources from around the world.
-To follow along, sign up for our free medical simulation email newsletter, follow @HealthySim on Twitter and @HealthySim on Facebook, or join our HealthySim LinkedIn Group!
+HealthySimulation.com is dedicated to providing the latest prebriefing news and clinical simulation resources from around the world.
+To follow along, sign up for our free medical simulation email newsletter, follow @HealthySim on Twitter and @HealthySim on Facebook, or join our HealthySimulation.com LinkedIn Company Page!

 Healthcare Simulation Dictionary Definitions of Prebriefing (SSH)